drshahizan/software-engineering/exercise/uml/submission/sec02/arinifthh/uc1description.md

   </tr>
     <tr>
     <td>Main Flow of Activities:

       1. The hospital staff logs into the Hospital Management System using their unique credentials.

       2. The staff selects the "Admissions" function from the system's menu.

       3. The system presents a form or interface for entering patient information.

       4. The staff enters the required details, such as patient's personal information, medical history, insurance details, and reason             for admission.

 5. The system validates the entered information for accuracy and completeness.

-6. If any required fields are missing or contain invalid data, the system displays appropriate error messages and prompts the staff to correct them.
+6. If any required fields are missing or contain invalid data, the system displays appropriate error messages and prompts the staff to correct them,

 7. Once all the necessary information is provided and validated, the staff submits the admission request.

 8. The system updates the patient's admission status and generates a unique identification number for the admission.

 9. The system notifies relevant staff members, such as assigned doctors and nurses, about the new admission.

 10. The staff receives confirmation of the successful admission and can proceed with other tasks.
 </td>
   </tr>